 Real Estate Power of Attorney

-This allows the grantor to designate someone to buy, sell, or manage property on his or her behalf.
+A real estate power of attorney allows the principal to designate someone to buy, sell, or manage real estate on their behalf.

 Tax Power of Attorney

-This power of attorney, initiated in Colorado by Form DR 0145 allows a capable individual, generally an accountant, to handle all tax preparation and submission needs on the grantors behalf.
+A tax power of attorney, initiated in Colorado by Form DR 0145 allows a capable individual, generally an accountant, to handle all tax preparation and submission needs on the principal’s behalf.

 Vehicle Power of Attorney

-This type of power of attorney grants the agent power of attorney to handle all documents relating to the title and registration of the of the grantors vehicle with the Colorado Department of Motor Vehicles.
+A vehicle power of attorney grants the agent the authorization to handle all documents relating to the title and registration of the principal's vehicle with the Colorado Department of Motor Vehicles.